arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

-If such a JMAP server is known to this server, the server MUST respond with an untagged JMAPACCESS response containing the JMAP server's session resource (a URL) followed by a tagged OK response.
+If such a JMAP server is known to this server, the server MUST respond with an untagged JMAPACCESS response containing the JMAP server's session resource followed by a tagged OK response.

 If such a JMAP server is not known, the server MUST respond with a tagged BAD response (and MUST NOT include JMAPACCESS in the capability list).

-The JMAPACCESS response is followed by a single link to a JMAP session resource.
+The JMAPACCESS response is followed by a single link to a JMAP session resource, as described in {{RFC8620}} section 2.
 The server/mailstore at that location is referenced as "the JMAP server" in this document.

 The formal syntax in {{RFC9051}} is extended thus: